Mirrrrrow/rp_core/README.md

 ## 🤖 Current Features

 - NPCs
   - Configure dynamic and interactive NPCs on your map.
-Each NPC has it own interaction options, you can use presets just as just sending a notification and add custom actions.
+Each NPC has its own interaction options, supports blips, and can use presets like sending notifications or custom actions.
-- Shops (WIP)
+- Vehicle Rental
-  - Ownable shops.
+  - Rent vehicles at various locations.
+Each rental includes an NPC, a blip on the map, and multiple spawn points.
+Prices are calculated per minute.

 ## 🤖 Exports